AnuragReddykota/Github-repository-search/README.md

 # Github-repository-search

-fetch the user and particular repository associated to thet user
+fetch the user and particular repository associated to that user